 Happy to hear your thoughts, though I certainly can’t assure you of a reply.
 You can email me at rdr at rsnstats dot com.
 If you’re interested in a specific stat for our favorite team, just use the form here.
 Again, can’t assure you of a reply, but I’ll do my best.

-This site and Twitter are my primary social media outreach.
-To a far lesser degree I’m on Facebook.
-I use LinkedIn to stay in touch with business contacts and to post the things I think that circle of acquaintances might appreciate.
 Professionally, my background is in technology, operations, and general management.
-I’ve worked around the world, though headquarters today is in Rhode Island.
-For business inquiries, you can reach me at rdr at robertdelrossi dot com.
+I’ve worked around the world, though headquarters today is in Las Vegas, Nevada.
+For business inquiries, you can reach me at rdr at rdelrossi dot com.

 Disclosure